deejaygraham/sketchnoting-for-developers/draft.md

 # 7 - Hello, World

-So you're going to SN at talk, here's how to get started.
+So you're going to SN a talk, here's how to get started.

+First, select your talk.

-Find out what the title is, and the speaker's name and fill those in first.
-Off to a good start.
+Fill in the title and the speakers name or twitter handle and your off to a good start.

-Listen to the first few remarks and try to judge what kind of layout you should use - is this 10 things I hate about..., is it a meandering recollection of past events...?
+Listen to the first few remarks - often they will give you an outline of what they will talk about so you can judge what kind of layout you should use - is this 10 things I hate about..., is it a meandering recollection of past events...?
 Grids, tables - the 5 things I know about GitHub
 Big Idea with lots of bits around the outside (mindmap like) Journey/stories/steps 1...2..3.

+10 things I hate about javascript might give you an idea to use two rows of 5 columns, one box for each of the 10 things.

 Remember that this is a plan and if it doesn't match the reality of the talk, that's ok.

- #Structure

- title, twitter name, pic?

- based on talk

- get key topics down - not too much

- Add highlights, details, accents,

-Pay attention, don't allow yourself to drift off.

-Follow the speaker
+# Use you active listening

+Listen to what the speaker is saying, not what you think they are saying and without judgement.
+Ego.
+Listening gets better the more you practice it.
+Listening means you are thinking more about the subject and more likely to have questions at the end.

-body language, voice - not the slides - they are available online after talk
+Follow the speaker, their body language, voice - not the slides - they are available online after talk, listen for when they are excited, sweary, quiet.

-Don't boil the ocean

-Listen for quotes - pull quotations

-If you only had 10 tweets to describe this talk, what would you use them to tweet about ?

-Technical talks - Don't capture code.
-Sasha Chua
-Listen for advice, libraries, products, fine just to watch demo.
-Tom Stuart, richard dalton
-Tom Gilb

-In quiet time, go back and draw associations and fill in details' boxes and arrows to give emphasis' - hiearchy
+Don't boil the ocean, don't try to put down too much - don't be tempted into the old ways of taking dictation.

 Capture what stands out to you.